salmenus/memo-board/README.md

 * **RxJS** for notifications.
 * **Firestore SDK** for data persistence.
 * **Jest** and **Enzyme** for unit tests

+#### Development notes

+* This project was developed on `Windows` using `Node JS v8.9.4`.
+* Manual QA was done using `Chrome v65` and `Firefox v59` on `Windows`.
+* An issue was noticed when testing on `Microsoft Edge v41.16` (data doesn't load).
+The problem is due to a bug in the Firebase SDK and it's currently being fixed.
+Further details here: <https://github.com/firebase/firebase-js-sdk/issues/461>.

 ## About The Author